Marked Money: Plot

-Attorney Peckham is murdered by a gang of criminals just as he is about to deliver a tin box containing $25,000 in marked bills—left as an inheritance by a deceased sailor—to Captain Fairchild (Bert Woodruff), an old shipmate of the boy's father.
+Attorney Peckham is murdered by a gang of criminals just as he is about to deliver a tin box containing $25,000 in marked bills—left as an inheritance by a deceased sailor—to Captain Fairchild, an old shipmate of the boy's father.
 The crooks, however, mistakenly steal a second box from Peckham’s car—this one filled with fishing tackle—leaving the real money behind.

-Captain Fairchild receives the orphaned boy (Boy, played by Frank Coghlan Jr.) into his home.
-Since it is a Saturday and the banks are closed, the captain entrusts the box of money to Bill Clemons (Tom Kennedy), his loyal cook and former shipmate, instructing him to keep it safe until Monday.
+Captain Fairchild receives the orphaned boy into his home.
+Since it is a Saturday and the banks are closed, the captain entrusts the box of money to Bill Clemons, his loyal cook and former shipmate, instructing him to keep it safe until Monday.

-The captain's spirited daughter, Grace Fairchild (Virginia Bradford), is secretly in love with Clyde (Tom Keene), a young naval aviation officer.
+The captain's spirited daughter, Grace Fairchild, is secretly in love with Clyde, a young naval aviation officer.
 Aware of her father’s disdain for aviators, she instructs Clyde to conceal his identity and hide his aviation insignia when he comes to dinner, pretending instead to be a sailor.

 During dinner, a mishap occurs when Boy’s mischievous pet monkey bites Clyde’s hand.
 As Clyde draws a handkerchief, his aviation insignia flies out and lands directly in Captain Fairchild’s soup plate.
 Outraged, the captain orders Clyde from the house.
 Outside, Grace and Clyde agree to elope later that night.

 Meanwhile, Bill Clemons, unsure of where to hide the box of money, ices it like a cake and places it in the kitchen's cake drawer.
 One of the gang members spies through the window and sees Bill's clever ruse.
 Boy, also having witnessed the process, believes it to be a real cake and sneaks back to the kitchen at night to eat some.
 While there, he overhears the crooks breaking in and hides under the sink with the "cake."